prashantgupta8feb/Real-Estate-Price-Predictor-ML-Web-App/README.md

 1.Download the project
 2.Install the required dependcies mentioned in the requirements.txt file.
-3.Now, open command prompt in yor project derectory and run the command "streamlit run app.py"
+3.Now, open command prompt in yor project directory and run the command "streamlit run app.py"